eddyystop/gulp-mithril-components/README.md

 ## Additional capabilities

-The template may include portions of other files, and this is recursive.
+The .js template file, or the .html component file may include portions of other files, and this is recursive.
 ```
-return INCLUDE('path/to/file.html')
+return INCLUDE('path/to/file.html') // entire file
-return INCLUDE('path/to/file.html:mixinName')
+return INCLUDE('path/to/file.html:mixinName') // only that mixin
 ```

 ### With thanks to